 When a snake’s nose is blocked by mucus, it hinders its breathing, often causing a wheezing sound.

-If your ball python has an RI, you may also notice it breathing much more through its mouth than it normally does.
+If your ball python has an RI, you may also notice it breathing much more through its mouth than it usually does.

-Respiratory infections can be bacterial, viral, or fungal, all of which can lead to serious illness or even death if left untreated.
+Respiratory infections can be bacterial, viral, or fungal, all of which can lead to severe illness or even death if left untreated.

 What Causes Respiratory Infections in Ball Pythons?

 One of the most common causes of respiratory infections in ball pythons is cold temperatures.